evennia/evennia/docs/README.md

   ----- gamedir/
 ```

+- Make sure you are still in your virtualenv, then go to `evennia/docs/` and
-- Go to `evennia/docs/` and run `make install` or `pip install -r requirements.txt`
+  run `make install` or `pip install -r requirements.txt`
-  to install the doc-building requirements into your virtualenv.
+  to install the doc-building requirements.

-## Building locally

-With your build environment set up as above, stand in the `evennia/docs` directory and run

-    make local

-This will build the html documentation (including api docs) in the new folder
+- Finally, run `make local` will build the full documentation, including the auto-docs.
-`evennia/docs/build/html/`.
-To read it, open `evennia/docs/build/html/index.html` in any web browser.

-Building the api docs can be quite slow.
-If you are working on some doc change
-and just want to quickly check that things came out the way you want, you can
-also opt to only build the normal docs:

-    make quick

-You will get errors from the api index and won't be able to view the api-docs, but it's
-a lot faster to run!
-This will not clean out the `build/` dir between runs.
-If you
-find you get any old stuff hanging around in the
-`build/` dir you can use

-    make clear

-to remove any old build cruft before next quick-build.
+  Note any errors from files you have edited.
+- Point your web browser to `evennia/docs/build/html/index.html` to view the full docs.

 ## Building for release

+The full Evennia documentation also tracks old versions of documentation based
-The release-build will build all documentation branches.
-Only official Evennia
+on the available branches.
+The release-build will build all documentation
-branches will be built so you can't use this to build your own testing branch.
+branches.
+Only specific official Evennia branches will be built so you can't
+use this to build your own testing branch.

-- All local changes must have been committed to git first, since the docs build
+- All local changes must have been committed to git first, since the versioned
-by looking at the git tree.
+docs are built by looking at the git tree.

-- To build for local checking, run
+- To build for local checking, run (`mv` stands for "multi-version"):

     make mv-local